-Stormwater around the WCP will be captured and treated with the process wastewater.
-Stormwater outfalls and the process wastewater outfall will be constructed in a manner (concrete, rip-rap, etc.) to prevent erosion of their stream channels.
+Stormwater around the WCP will be captured and recirculated with process water.
+Stormwater outfalls will be constructed in a manner (concrete, rip-rap, etc.) to prevent erosion of their stream channels.
 Mine site entrances will be constructed with stone to reduce tracking of soil/sediment off the site by truck traffic.
 Soil/sediment, which will be predominantly a sandy material, that may be tracked off site onto Highway 94 will be removed daily.